loftwah/devops-refresher/docs/resource-reference.md

 ```

 - Build tips
-  - Use BuildKit for speed and secrets: `DOCKER_BUILDKIT=1 docker build ...` and `--secret id=...` for private sources.
+  - Use BuildKit for speed and secrets: `DOCKER_BUILDKIT=1 docker build ...` or Buildx, and `--secret id=...` for private sources.
+Examples in `docs/build-secrets-examples.md` (npm, Yarn, Vite, Bundler, Webpacker).
   - Layer cache: keep Gemfile/Gemfile.lock and package manifests separate and early.
   - Use `ARG` for versions; pin minor versions for reproducible builds.
   - Prefer npm over yarn in 2025; use `npm ci` in production and `npm install` in development.